-Even today, the aforementioned models of how states should behave in order to become a global player strongly influence international relations, as well as the lives of ordinary people.
-To sum up, according to the predictions of these theories, the access to warm seas, with the long-term objective of global dominion is a diachronic aspiration of any great continental power.
-Thus, it is obvious why in the past both Kaiser and Hitler followed a similar policy as leaders of Germany, the expounded by the American naval officer Alfred Thayer Mahan, who delved into how Great Britain utilized in a variety of ways its fleet to become dominant in the international system of the 16th-17th century era (Mahan, 1890).
-Mahan put forward the idea that 'The nation which will dominate the seas shall control the whole world'.
-His theory is very simple in its conception, since he focused mainly on the fact that maritime power is the 'servant of expansion', since control of the oceans and the seas provides with the opportunity to deliver passengers and goods more easily and economically than all means of transport moving on land.
-Mahan is other contestant (besides Russia) for the trophy of great continental power.
-And even the USA is moving towards the same direction today, aspiring at securing the entrainment, or else, the encirclement of the heartland, since it is unlikely to conquer it.
-It is interesting to note that during the Cold War, conflicts between the great powers of that era -USA and USSR- around the Eastern Med were mainly related to a specific strategic objective that as already discussed would pave the way towards global dominance.
-More specific, the USSR numerous times tried to secure 'access to the warm seas' and the USA concentrated upon avoiding that, in the terms of forming alliances (i.e. both Greece and Turkey jointed NATO) or even resorting into proxy wars.
+Even today, the aforementioned models of how states should behave in order to become a global player strongly 77 influence international relations, as well as the lives of ordinary people.
+To sum up, according to the predictions of 78 these theories, the access to warm seas, with the long-term objective of global dominion is a diachronic aspiration 79 of any great continental power.
+Thus, it is obvious why in the past both Kaiser and Hitler followed a similar 80 policy as leaders of Germany, the other contestant (besides Russia) for the trophy of great continental power.
+81 And even the USA is moving towards the same direction today, aspiring at securing the entrainment, or else, 82 the encirclement of the heartland, since it is unlikely to conquer it.
+It is interesting to note that during the Cold 83 War, conflicts between the great powers of that era -USA and USSR-around the Eastern Med were mainly related 84 to a specific strategic objective that as already discussed would pave the way towards global dominance.
+More 85 specific, the USSR numerous times tried to secure 'access to the warm seas' and the USA concentrated upon 86 avoiding that, in the terms of forming alliances (i.e. both Greece and Turkey jointed NATO) or even resorting 87 into proxy wars.
+88